 Increased Inflammation Precedes Type 2 Diabetes

-We can't see this inflammation of course, because it all happens at a cellular level.
-But your symptoms and the development of disease is the beakon that's sounding the inflammatory signal.
+Many disease symptoms and the development of disease is the beacon that's sounding the inflammatory signal.

 It's also a well known scientific fact that fat tissue is very metabolically active.
 It doesn't just sit there doing nothing, it actively produces hormones and pro-inflammatory molecules, too.
 Since many people have obesity or weight gain alongside the development of diabetes, this relationship can be a major contributor.

-Overall the consensus in the scientific literature is that if you have higher levels of these inflammatory molecules, you have a higher risk of developing type 2 diabetes.
+Overall the consensus in the scientific literature is that if you have higher levels of inflammatory molecules, you have a higher risk of developing type 2 diabetes.

 Inflammatory molecules act on different areas of the body

-Various clusters of cytokines (inflammatory molecules) can act on different parts of the body and produce an effect.
+Various clusters of inflammatory molecules can act on different parts of the body and produce an effect.
 You know that whole cause and effect statement?

 Well here are a couple of examples of that concept.

-- Inflammatory molecules (cause) act on the liver and promote dyslipidemia with increased VLDL and decreased HDL (effect).
+- Inflammatory molecules (cause) act on the liver and promote dyslipidemia (cholesterol imbalances) with increased VLDL and decreased HDL (effect).

 - Inflammatory molecules (cause) also act on the muscles and liver, promoting insulin resistance (effect).

 Inflammation is a response of the immune system

-As I hinted to earlier, it is a natural response and reaction of the immune system.
+As noted earlier, inflammation is a natural response and reaction of the immune system.
 In every instance of increased inflammation, immune cells called macrophages are the first cells to respond to the body’s needs.
 Macrophage cells produce pro-inflammatory molecules and these molecules are basically just signals that tell the immune system and the body what to do.

 As you can imagine, if we keep on loading up one side of the scale, eventually somethings got to give.
 If inflammation doesn't cease, and it won't if we keep loading the scale, then the cells in the body start changing and we start seeing more symptoms arise.

-These symptoms can present themselves in many different forms, from high blood pressure, high cholesterol, increased weight gain, aches and pains, heart disease, and the list goes on and on.
+These symptoms can present themselves in many different forms, from high blood pressure, high cholesterol, increased weight gain, aches and pains, heart disease, diabetes, and the list goes on and on.